Predoctoral Fellowship in Value Assessment-Health Outcomes Research

 - Applicants (U.S. and non-U.S. citizens) must attend an accredited U.S. university as full-time, in-residence students.

-- Candidates just beginning graduate school should not apply.
-Eligible candidates will have completed most of their pre-thesis requirements (at least two years of coursework) and be engaged in thesis research as PhD candidates by the time the award is activated.
+- Individuals just beginning graduate school should not apply.
+Applicants will have completed most of their pre-thesis requirements (at least two years of coursework) and be engaged in thesis research as PhD candidates by the time the award is activated.
 Award activation can begin as early as July 1, 2023, or as late as December 1, 2023.

-- Candidates should expect to complete their PhD requirements in two years or less from the time funding begins.
+- Applicants should expect to complete their PhD requirements in two years or less from the time funding begins.

 - The thesis adviser’s letter of support must verify the applicant’s doctoral candidacy.

-- Candidates enrolled in MD/PhD programs should not be engaged in required clinical coursework or clerkships while the fellowship is active.
+- Applicants enrolled in MD/PhD programs should not be engaged in required clinical coursework or clerkships while the fellowship is active.

 - Fellows are expected to devote full time (including summers) to their research.